-Where the nCipher Security Officer want to delegate responsibility for authorising an action they can create a key pair and give this to their delegate who becomes a Junior Security Officer (JSO).
+Where the nCipher Security Officer want to delegate responsibility for authorising an action they can create a key pair and give this to their delegate who becomes the JSO.
 An ACL can then refer to this key, and the JSO is then empowered to sign the certificate authorising the action.
-The JSO's keys should be stored on a key blob protected by a token that is not used for any other purpose.
+The JSOs keys should be stored on a key blob protected by a token that is not used for any other purpose.
 In order to assume the role of JSO the user loads the JSO key.

-A Junior Security Officer can delegate portions of their authority in the same way.
+A JSO can delegate portions of their authority is the same way.